ExtremeCloud IQ - Site Engine 23.02.11 Release Notes

 vSphere (client only)™

-Windows® Server 2016
+Windows® Server 2019

-These are the operating system requirements for the ExtremeCloud IQ - Site Engine server.
+These are the operating system requirements for the ExtremeCloud IQ Site Engine server.

-ExtremeCloud IQ - Site Engine Client Requirements
+ExtremeCloud IQ Site Engine Client Requirements

-These are the operating system requirements for remote ExtremeCloud IQ - Site Engine client machines.
+These are the operating system requirements for remote ExtremeCloud IQ Site Engine client machines.

 Manufacturer Operating System

-Windows (qualified on the English version of the operating systems) Windows® 10
+Windows (qualified on the English version of the operating systems) Windows® 10 and 11

-Linux Red Hat Enterprise Linux WS and ES v6 and v7
+Linux Red Hat Enterprise Linux 9.4

-Mac OS X® El Capitan
+Mac OS X® Monterey, Sonoma

-ExtremeCloud IQ - Site Engine Server and Client Hardware Requirements
+ExtremeCloud IQ Site Engine Server and Client Hardware Requirements

-These are the hardware requirements for the ExtremeCloud IQ - Site Engine server and ExtremeCloud IQ - Site Engine client machines.
+These are the hardware requirements for the ExtremeCloud IQ Site Engine server and ExtremeCloud IQ Site Engine client machines.

-NOTES: ExtremeControl and ExtremeAnalytics are not supported on Small ExtremeCloud IQ - Site Engine servers.
+NOTES: ExtremeControl and ExtremeAnalytics are not supported on Small ExtremeCloud IQ Site Engine servers.

-ExtremeCloud IQ - Site Engine Server Requirements
+ExtremeCloud IQ Site Engine Server Requirements

 Small Medium Enterprise Large Enterprise